 DESCRIPTIONThe goal of abdominal aortic aneurysm (AAA) repair is to reduce pressure in the aneurysm sac and thus prevent rupture.
-Failure to completely exclude the aneurysm from the systemic circulation results in continued pressurization.
+Failure to exclude the aneurysm completely from the systemic circulation results in continued pressurization.
 An endoleak (persistent perfusion of the aneurysmal sac) may be primary (within the first 30 days) or secondary (after 30 days).
 Endoleaks are reported to vary from 10%– 50% of cases.
 There are five types of endoleaks.
 Type I endoleaks result from ineffective fixation at either end of the graft; while these can seal spontaneously, risk of rupture is high and intervention is often indicated.
 Type II endoleaks result from retrograde filling of the aneurysm mainly from lumbar and/or inferior mesenteric arteries.
-Risk of rupture is less than with Types I and III and this type of endoleak can often be followed when the aneurysm is shrinking.
-Type III endoleaks are caused by failure of the implanted graft and includes development of holes; these need to be treated aggressively.
-Type IV endoleaks arecaused by the porosity of the graft fabric.
-Type V endoleaks are referred to as endotension and corresponds to continued aneurysm expansion in the absence of a confirmed endoleak.
+Risk of rupture is less than with Types I and III, and type II endoleaks can often be monitored when the aneurysm is shrinking.
+Type III endoleaks are caused by failure of the implanted graft and include development of holes which need to be treated aggressively.
+Type IV endoleaks are caused by the porosity of the graft fabric.
+Type V endoleaks are referred to as endotension and correspond to continued aneurysm expansion in the absence of a confirmed endoleak.
 Endoleaks, particularly type I and III, lead to continued sac pressurization and therefore may be considered technical failures of Endovascular Aneurysm Repair (EVAR).

 The completeness of exclusion or absence of endoleaks is evaluated by intraoperative angiography.
 However, interpretation of images can be problematic and it can also cause patient morbidity due to the dye load from repeated injections of contrast material.
-Direct measurement of sac pressure gives a physiological assessment of success.
-Studies have used direct sac pressure measures with a catheter; the drawback of this is the interference by the catheter during endovascular repair and the inability to leave it in place.
-Since endoleaks may also develop subsequent to the time of surgery, computed tomography (CT), magnetic resonance (MR), and ultrasound are used in monitoring the aneurysmal sac.
+Direct measurement of sac pressure provides a physiological assessment of success.
+Studies have used direct sac pressure measurements with a catheter; the drawback of this approach is the interference by the catheter during endovascular repair and the inability to leave it in place.
+Since endoleaks may also develop subsequent to the time of surgery, magnetic resonance imaging (MRI), and ultrasound are used in monitoring the aneurysmal sac.
 Percutaneous catheter-based approaches can also be used to measure intrasac pressures postoperatively.

 POLICYUse of wireless pressure sensors is considered investigational in the management (intra-operative and/or post-operative) of patients having endovascular aneurysm repair.